Charlotte Child Custody Lawyer

 Helping to Protect Your Rights as a Parent

 As a caring parent, your highest priority is making sure your children get the care they need to thrive.
 When the other parent fails to provide them with what they need, making that change becomes very important.
-At Smith Horton Law, we help our clients by providing them with the counsel and guidance they need to make wise decisions about child custody arrangements.
+At Pinnacle Law, we help our clients by providing them with the counsel and guidance they need to make wise decisions about child custody arrangements.
 Call today to learn more about how to proceed with your family law case.

 How Custody Is Decided